EMDR Therapy Phoenix 101: Why EMDR Shouldn’t Be Self- or AI-Administered

 7. EMDR Requires Proper Closure — Not Abruptly Stopping When You Feel Done

-One of the biggest risks of DIY or AI-guided EMDR is improper session closure.
+One of the biggest risks of self-guided or AI-guided EMDR is something most people don't think about until it's too late: how the session ends.

 What About Using AI for Trauma Work?
 Is It Ever Safe?